 The International Polka Association presents many special awards each year to encourage the promotion of polka music.
 Through the efforts of the IPA, the month of January has been proclaimed as National Polka Music Month and the annual festival has served as a show place for new, deserving polka talent.
 Many functions under the auspices of the IPA are presented in various states, a weekly radio program has been established and a bi-monthly news bulletin keeps the members informed of the business affairs of the Association, as well as polka related events and news from across the country.

 The International Polka Association is also responsible for the continued operation and growth of the Polka Music Hall of Fame and Museum.
 It is through this branch that the Association has been able to continue its historical,

 educational and research goals on behalf of the polka music industry.

 Polka Music Hall of Fame

-The Polka Music Hall of Fame is administered by an eleven member Board of Trustees.
+The Polka Music Hall of Fame is administered by a twelve member Board of Trustees.
 We recently just added a Trustee from the State of Texas.

 In addition to its function of honoring deserving personalities, the Polka Music Hall of Fame and Museum also serves as a historical and educational medium for polka music.
 The Hall of Fame and Museum provide a means for people to learn about the origins and development of polka music in all its styles and forms.
 It also provides an historical record of events and occurrences in the polka field.
 The institution also contains an unparalleled collection of artifacts, sheet music, recordings and memorabilia associated with polka music that not only provides an educational resource for the general public, but is also a research tool for scholars, the media and historians.